-After the death of Sir Ralph Woodford in 1498, many of the former Leicestershire Woodford manors were inherited by the Morton, Roper and Smith-Carington families through the marriages of Ralph's grand-daughter Margaret Woodford.
+After the death of Sir Ralph Woodford in 1498, some of the Leicestershire Woodford land and property was inherited by the Morton, Roper and Smith-Carington families through the marriages of Ralph's grand-daughter Margaret Woodford.

 Of Ralph's five sons, William Woodford's descent can be followed in the village of Muston in the north-east of the county of Leicestershire.